 In conclusion, it has been demonstrated that the only alternative scenario that is not prevented by any barrier is the continuation with the current wastewater treatment based in anaerobic open lagoons and subsequent aerated, facultative and polishing lagoons and the expansion through the construction of new open anaerobic, facultative and polishing lagoons in the nearby zone in order to treat the increase of water inflow and maintain the minimum retention time required for removing the same COD amount than in the current situation.
 In this unique possible baseline scenario, no electricity would be generated from renewable sources since no biogas would be recovered.
 Electricity required for the operation of the plant, would be purchased from the grid, as before.
-This alternative scenario is, in accordance with the combined tool, identified as the baseline scenario.
+This alternative scenario is, in accordance with the Indicative simplified baseline and monitoring methodologies, version 14 (EB55, Annex 35).